-Guests travelling with a respiratory assistive device must check-in at least 180 minutes prior the scheduled departure time and must present the POC and other respiratory assistive device and paperwork for inspection by a HK Express check-in agent.
+Guests travelling with a respiratory assistive device must present the POC and other respiratory assistive device and paperwork for inspection by a HK Express check-in agent.

 Please note HK Express currently does not provide inflight medical oxygen.
 Please also refer to information in the Special Assistance Guests above.

 Flying during a pregnancy is common; however, depending on the gestation period, HK Express requires a Doctors Certificate stating you are “fit to travel” and signed by your personal physician which has been issued within 7 days of departure.
 Please refer to the table below for exact details, travel must be completed by the times below: